clugen/CluGen.jl/docs/src/guide.md

 | ``l_\sigma=1.5``  | Line length dispersion.     |
 | ``f_\sigma=1``    | Cluster lateral dispersion. |

-Additionally, all optional parameters (not listed above) where left to their default values.
+Additionally, all optional parameters (not listed above) were left to their default values.
 These will also be discussed next.
 This example can be reproduced and plotted with the following instructions: